RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

 {{<image filename="images/rc/saml/okta_saml_group_16.png" alt="" >}}{{</image>}}

-## Step 3 - Configuring SAML support in Redis Cloud
+## Step 3: Configure SAML support in Redis Cloud

 Now that we have a test IdP server ready and our user group, we need to configure support for SAML in Redis Cloud.